by Marcelle Pick, OB/GYN NP

 The causes of menorrhagia can vary greatly between women, but some problems are commonly root causes of the unusually heavy bleeding.
 Such things as fibroids, low progesterone relative to estrogen (both common in perimenopause), polycystic ovary syndrome (PCOS), or other hormonal imbalances are usually to blame.

 Occasionally an intrauterine device (IUD) could cause excessive menstrual bleeding, but his is not the norm unless there is an infection.
-Other less common problems, but certainly need to be thought of , include a thickened build up of tissue also called a thickened endometrium, uterine hyperplasia, polyps, uterine or cervical cancer, ectopic pregnancy, cervical lesions, pelvic inflammatory disease (PID), hypothalamic dysfunction, hyperprolactinemia, parathyroidism or other thyroid problems, even premature ovarian failure (POF).
+Other less common problems, but ones that certainly need to be considered, include a thickened build up of tissue also called a thickened endometrium, uterine hyperplasia, polyps, uterine or cervical cancer, ectopic pregnancy, cervical lesions, pelvic inflammatory disease (PID), hypothalamic dysfunction, hyperprolactinemia, parathyroidism or other thyroid problems, even premature ovarian failure (POF).

 Some practitioners when doing the initial workup will test a woman for vitamin K deficiency, a vitamin necessary for maintaining blood-clotting platelets.
 A woman with bleeding issues may also have a coagulation problem (coagulopathy), or other blood-related (hematologic) causes.
 For example, genetic variants such as Von Willebrand’s disease, factor VIII, or factor XI deficiency are relatively uncommon, autosomal traits that may be suspected in a woman who has had heavy periods since menarche, bruising issues, or prolonged bleeding after surgery, childbirth, or trauma.
 In fact it is the first thing I will do if someone comes to me with heavy bleeding as this is often overlooked and helps greatly with the patients understanding of what is going on.
 Heavy menses may be the only sign of this genetic condition.
 See your practitioner if you suspect you have a clotting disorder as it is only a simple blood test and often goes undiagnosed.